arnold-c/PhD-Dissertation/additional_sections/abstract.typ

 However, the performance of an outbreak detection system based upon incidence estimates from an imperfect diagnostic test degrades substantially with increasing magnitudes of background dynamical noise, like from uncontrolled rubella.

 Designing _proactive_ rather than _reactive_ outbreak detection systems requires the calculation of summary statistics that are correlated with emergence of an outbreak.
-In @ews, I show that anticipating outbreaks with imperfect diagnostic tests is as context-dependant as reactive systems.
+In @ews, I show that anticipating outbreaks with imperfect diagnostic tests is as context-dependent as reactive systems.
 When there are low levels of background noise, imperfect diagnostics can provide advanced warning of outbreak emergence.
 However, when the incidence of measles is small relative to the incidence of rubella, false positive test results dominate the time series used to compute the summary statistics, rendering them unable to discriminate between emergent and non-emergent time periods.